 Welcome back, Supergirl fans!

-Let’s see what happens when things turn violent, shall we?
+Let’s see what happens next, shall we?